 Make-up tests will only be given if a valid excuse is provided.
 Further, make-up tests cannot be made up once the next test is given.
 Homework is due on the assigned date.
 Late homework will only be accepted if a valid excuse is provided.
 If no valid reason is provided, then 20% reduction in grade will occur for each day late.
-In any case, no late homework will be accepted if it is a week or more late.
-Any pre-lab assignments, if given, are due at the beginning of the laboratory.
+In any case, no late home work will be accepted if it is 3 weeks, or more, late.
 Completed labs are to be turned in at the end of the lab period.
 Late labs are only accepted if a valid excuse is provided.